ycpcs/cs350-fall2016/labs/lab06.md

 In this lab you will implement several binary tree traversal algorithms.

 **Note:** Because a binary tree is a recursive data structure, most binary tree algorithms can be expressed best recursively.
-In this assignment, all of the code you will write will be recursive, with the exception of the implementation of the **```printKeysLevelOrder```** method.
+In this assignment, all of the methods you write will be recursive, with the exception of the implementation of the **```printKeysLevelOrder```** method.